NordThing/3DPrinter-misc/README.md

-# Klipper-Printer-CFG
+# Printer-CFG
-Configuration files for Klipper firmware to the printers
+Configuration for my printer Marlin and KLIPPER

+/KLIPPER - Here is the config for KLIPPER-firmware

+/MARLIN - Here is the config for Marlin-firmware